lubie-max/lubie-max/README.md

 - 🌱 I’m a tech enthusiast passionate about learning and building impactful projects.
 - 💻 Currently working at @LearningMate.
 - 🔍 Exploring **React.js**, **Spring Boot**, and **database optimizations**.
 - 🌟 Problem-solving on **LeetCode** and learning new technologies every day!
+- 🎓 Student at @ScalerSchoolOfTechnology.